ablestatehq/ablestatehq/README.md

-- 👋 Hi, I’m @theablestate
+- 👋 Hey, We're Ablestate

-- 👀 We specialise in Finding, Preparing and Connecting High-Value Developers with Businesses across the globe.
+- 👀 We specialise in Finding, Preparing and Connecting High-Value Developer Talent with Businesses across the globe.
-- 🌱 I’m offering a Cheerful, Accessible, Short-term and Hands-on Tech skills Development Education and training.
+- Whether you need an individual or a team of top talented developers - consider us your partner.
-- 💞️ My Products
+- 💞️ Our Products
+- - - Top Tech Talent
-- - - School of Computing
+- - - Tech Jobs
 - - - School of Software Development
 - - - Software Development
 - - - User Testing
-- 📫 How to reach me ...
+- 📫 How to reach us ...
-- Facebook
+- Facebook @ablestatehq
-- Twitter
+- Twitter @ablestatehq
-- Instagram
+- Instagram @ablestatehq
-- Website
+- Website www.ablestate.co